 Track Races - A User's Guide

-Keirin: The Keirin (Japanese for "fight") is a race in which riders sprint for the line after completing a series of laps behind a single motorbike pacer ( the derny).
-The pacer gradually builds up speed, with riders jockeying for position behind but riders must not pass the "derny" until it pulls off on to the track infield with 2 and a half laps to go and from then on it's a free-for-all to the line.
+The Keirin is a race in which riders sprint for the line after completing a three laps behind a single motorbike pacer ( the derny).
+The pacer gradually builds up speed, with riders jockeying for position behind but riders must not pass the "derny" until it pulls off on to the track infield with three laps to go and from then on it's a free-for-all to the line.
 Tactical and often very physical, it's a great spectator event.
 Usually ridden with heats, this competition can feature repechages and major (medals) and minor placings finals.
+The race usually features six riders, with riders drawing their starting positions before the race.
+They have to assume those positions behind the pacer, and stay there for at least the first lap, after which they may change positions, but only if another rider is willing to let them in.
+Riders may not pass the front wheel of the pacer before it pulls off the track.

 Individual Pursuit: The ultimate head-to-head endurance race.
 Riders begin from a standing start on opposite sides of the Track and literally "pursue" each other for 4000 meters (3000 meters for women).
 There is usually a qualifying round from which the fastest riders progress either to a second round where the top eight ride off for places in the gold/silver and bronze finals.
 In the finals, the fastest rider wins, unless one rider is caught by the other, at which point the race is over.